Skip to main content

 The Commission provide examples of when the use of a device or product is considered a mechanical restraint during transportation and requires reporting.
 This includes:

-• Using a seatbelt guard while the vehicle is not in transit to keep a person with disability in their seat because they are agitated.
+• Using a seatbelt buckle cover while the vehicle is not in transit to keep a person with disability in their seat because they are agitated.

 • Using a harness on a person to manage a behaviour of concern in a vehicle who does not require it for postural/therapeutic support.